imodpasteur/pySPIRALTAP/README.md

 # Disclaimer

 1. *License*: I am unsure about the license of the code
-2. *Code*: still experimental, many methods are not implemented
+2. *Code*: still experimental, many methods have not been fully tested.

 # Install
 Install can be performed using the following `shell` commands: